Install and Get Started: RAG and Context Engineering

 The tutorial notebooks for RAG evals do not use any gated models from Hugging Face.
 If you want to access gated models, provide your Hugging Face account token.
 For more details on that, see Step 1 here.

-Step 2: Initialize RapidFire AI
+Step 2: Initialize and start RapidFire AI server

 rapidfireai init --evals